TorbenJakobsen/run_sap_as_a_container/README.rst

   :align: left
   :width: 700 px

-If you see "disk quota exceeded"
+If you see "disk quota exceeded" (here the LXC container was not resized from 8GB to 200GB).

 .. image:: ./media/disk_quota_exceeded.png
   :align: left